Stacy-JoyM/phase-1-tasklister-mini-project/README.md

 * Download a zip in the code button of this repository
 * Open your VS Code and git clone
 * Go live and view project in a browser
+* Alternatively, this project is also live at [View Project Here](https://stacy-joym.github.io/phase-1-tasklister-mini-project/)

 ## Known Bugs
 The applications work perfectly well, no bugs.